Just some of year's bigger ideas in developing leadership.

 Quite simply, cognition refers to thinking.
 There are the obvious applications of conscious reasoning—doing taxes, playing chess, deconstructing Macbeth—but thought takes many subtler forms, such as interpreting sensory input, guiding physical actions, and empathizing with others.

-Peter Drucker famously stated that "management is doing things right; leadership is doing the right things."
-Great leaders possess dazzling social intelligence, a zest for change, and above all, vision that allows them to set their sights on the "things" that truly merit attention.
+As leadership expert Warren Bennis once stated, "leadership is the capacity to translate vision into reality."
+Great leaders possess dazzling social intelligence, a zest for change, and above all, a vision that allows them to set their sights on the things that truly merit attention.